Snoop Dogg says he’s giving up smoking weed

 He ended the note saying, “Please respect my privacy at this time.”

-Fans immediately flooded the comment section and thought either the 52-year-old-old was joking or he was just making the switch to edibles.
+Fans immediately flooded the comment section and thought either the 52-year-old was joking or he was just making the switch to edibles.

 “I’m sure his account got hacked,” commented one follower.